-To make a complaint or allegation of wrongdoing about election signs posted during a federal election, report it in writing to the Commissioner of Canada Elections in Ottawa.
-He is responsible for ensuring that the Canada Elections Act is complied with and enforced.
+To make a complaint or allegation of wrongdoing about election signs displayed during a federal election, please write to the Office of the Commissioner of Canada Elections.

 What measures are in place to ensure voting is secret?

-Several measures ensure the secrecy of the vote.
+Several strict measures ensure the secrecy of the vote.

 Ballots are printed on special paper.
 The number of sheets sent to printers and returned by them is closely controlled.

-Strict procedures at the polling station also ensure the secrecy of the vote.
-When electors enter the polling station, they present themselves to the deputy returning officer for their polling division.
-The poll clerk then checks to determine that each elector's name appears on the list of electors for that poll.
-Once an elector is confirmed to be on the list and has proven his/her identity and address, the deputy returning officer removes an initialled and pre-folded ballot from the book – with its counterfoil still attached – and instructs the elector to go behind the voting screen, mark the ballot in secret and return it, folded, to the same deputy returning officer.
+Once the electors presented themselves to the deputy returning officer, the poll clerk checks to ensure that their names appear on the voters list for the assigned poll.
+Once a person is confirmed to be on the list and has proven his or her identity and address, the deputy returning officer removes an initialled and pre-folded ballot from the book – with its counterfoil still attached.
+The elector is then instructed to go behind the voting screen, mark the ballot in secret and return it, folded, to the same deputy returning officer.

-The deputy returning officer takes each ballot that is returned, without unfolding it, and checks that it is the same initialled ballot that was presented to the elector.
+The deputy returning officer takes each ballot that is returned, without unfolding it, and checks that it is the same ballot that was given to the voter.
 The serial number on the counterfoil must match the serial number on the stub remaining in the book.

-Once satisfied that the ballot is the same that was presented to the elector, the deputy returning officer removes and discards the counterfoil and returns the still folded ballot to the elector.
-The elector places the ballot in the ballot box, or asks the deputy returning officer to do so.
+The deputy returning officer removes and discards the counterfoil and returns the still-folded ballot to the voter.
+The voter places the ballot in the ballot box, or asks the deputy returning officer to do so.

-Once an elector has voted, the poll clerk places a check mark in a column next to that elector's name on the list of electors, indicating that the elector has voted, and crosses the elector's name from the list.
+Once a person has voted, the poll clerk places a check mark in a column next to that voter's name on the list, indicating that the person has voted, and crosses the voter's name off the list.

-Elections Canada does not collect or hold data on how any individual elector has voted.
+Elections Canada does not collect or hold data on how any voter has voted.